RuihanGao/gps/README.md

 [L1/l2 loss function and regularization](http://www.chioka.in/differences-between-l1-and-l2-as-loss-function-and-regularization/)
 3. Find that the problem is still in `cost_state`, modify in GPSMain to pass the global map_size instead of box2d map_size (48, 48) to `tgt` in cost_state
 4. Find that, with images and tf policy, the trajectories are different for each run, bearing some randomness.
 5. Play with nano-degree.
 [Install Jupyter on Ubuntu](https://www.rosehosting.com/blog/how-to-install-jupyter-on-an-ubuntu-16-04-vps/) If encounter error `Jupyter command not found`, may need to install Anaconda, see below.
+After installation, open the folder of `deep-reinfrcement learning` in terminal and run `jupyter notebook`, follow the instruction to copy the url in chrome browser and there you go~
 6. Install Anaconda at `/media/ml2/Storage` on `sky` computer.
 NO space in `~` directory

 ## 5.6